-We have consumed substantial amounts of capital to date, and our operating expenditures will increase over the next several years if we expand our research and development activities.
+We have consumed substantial amounts of capital to date, and our operating expenditures will increase over the next several years if we expand our research and development activities and expand our organization to prepare for commercialization of any approved drug.
 We have funded our operations and capital expenditures with proceeds primarily from private and public sales of our equity securities, royalty monetization agreements, a revenue interest agreement, strategic alliances, long-term debt, other financings, interest on investments and grants.
 We believe that our existing cash and cash equivalents, short-term investments and interest earned on investments should be sufficient to meet our projected operating requirements for at least the next 12 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development of our drug candidates and other research and development activities, including risks and uncertainties that could impact the rate of progress of our development activities, we are unable to estimate with certainty the amounts of capital outlays and operating expenditures associated with these activities.

-For the foreseeable future, our operations will require significant additional funding, in large part due to our research and development expenses and the absence of any revenues from product sales.
-For example, we will require significant additional funding to enable us to conduct further development of our product candidates.
+For the foreseeable future, our operations will require significant additional funding, in large part due to our research and development expenses, the organizational scale up and associated expenditures with commercial readiness activities to launch approved drugs combined with the absence of any revenues from product sales.
+For example, we are preparing for a launch of omecamtiv mecarbil in the U.S. requiring additional hiring and investment, and we will also require significant additional funding to enable us to conduct further development of our product candidates.
 Until we can generate a sufficient amount of product revenue, we expect to raise future capital through strategic alliance and licensing arrangements, public or private equity offerings and debt financings.
-We do not currently have any commitments for future funding other than through our Funding Agreement with RTW ICAV (as assignee of RTW Royalty Holdings), and reimbursements, milestone and royalty payments that we may receive under our collaboration agreements with Amgen, Astellas and Ji Xing.
+We do not currently have any commitments for future funding other than through our Funding Agreement with RTW ICAV (as assignee of RTW Royalty Holdings), and reimbursements, milestone and royalty payments that we may receive under our collaboration agreement with Ji Xing.
 We may not receive any further funds under those agreements.
 Our ability to raise funds may be adversely impacted by current economic conditions.
 As a result of these and other factors, we do not know whether additional financing will be available when needed, or that, if available, such financing would be on terms favorable to our stockholders or us.